 Abuse victims are frequently unnecessarily conflicted about alienating the child against the other parent.
 Don’t ever think your children are too young to learn the truth about being victimized or exploited that you are “saying something bad about the other parent.”
 This is a lie that results in nothing more than normalizing the abuse, teaching falsehoods on healthy relationships and love, shaming the victim and adding to their pain.
 There is a big difference between speaking crap about a person and speaking truth about a crappy person.
 Always speak truth because it does set us free.

-You can tell your story and teach these lessons to your young child in a healthy constructive manner, while holding the abuser responsible for their actions, and at the same time stay accountable to your healing goals.
+If we are in abusive relationships and have young children, we can tell our stories and teach these lessons in a healthy constructive manner, while holding the abuser responsible for their actions, and at the same time stay accountable to our healing goals.
 Absolutely you can!
 Take this as as example.

 What if My Child is a Narcissist

-If we marry narcissists, sadly we run the risk of having narcissistic children.
+If we have children with narcissists, sadly we run the risk of having narcissistic children.
 You did nothing wrong.
 Nature did and you cannot fix it.
-Empathy and lack of it are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.
+Compassion and lack of it are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.